 Did you know carpooling has gone high tech?
 It’s no longer just a sign up sheet in the office break room.
 Search for flexible carpool partners by using the Waze carpooling app on your phone.
 It’s easy and you can decide the moment of or days in advance if you want to add people to your work commute or join someone in their car who works close by your office!
 Also, Waze makes it easy to chip in towards the ride or collect money from your passengers through the app.

 Check out this list of vanpools currently traveling to Boston daily.
 If you see one that fits your schedule, contact the vendor, Enterprise Vanpool, directly to connect with the driver and see if there is space in the van.
 Schrafft’s is also available to help you reach out to other employees in the building to see who might be interested in forming a vanpool.

-Beginning Monday, February 4th – Friday, May 3rd, Flatley Management will start testing ways to improve our Shuttle program.
+Beginning Monday, February 4th – Friday, May 3rd, Flatley Management will be testing ways to improve our Shuttle program.
 This temporary pilot grew out of the fall survey soliciting community input on how to improve access to the City Center.
 Our goal is to better meet the needs of current riders as well as give others the opportunity to try transit.
-During the first phase, Monday, February 4th – Friday, March 1st, riders can expect the same morning route while the afternoon will: include an additional vehicle, shift to an earlier start time and have shuttles running every 30 minutes; switching pick up start points between the 529 and 465 buildings.
-On Monday, March 4th, additional, changes will take place including an expanded morning schedule and a stop at North Station.
-More details to come!
+During the 2nd phase, Monday, March 4th – Friday, May 3rd, riders can expect for the morning and evening routes: service every 30 mins, a shift to earlier start times, a North Station stop and alternating afternoon pick up starting points between the 529 and 465 buildings.